Healthy Mind Healthy Body – you can’t have one without the other.

-On the other hand, stress and depression may play a role in the development of serious health conditions such as disordered eating and obesity, diabetes and heart disease and infertility among women.
+On the other hand, stress and depression may play a role in the development of serious health conditions such as disordered eating and obesity, diabetes and heart disease, excess estrogen and infertility among women.

 My experience with clients shows that achieving health and wellbeing goals has more to do with the right attitude and being ready to make changes than it does with the changes themselves.

 Whether you’re working on losing or maintaining weight, choosing the right foods to manage diabetes or food intolerances, or implementing a suitable eating plan for optimal sports performance, you’ll need the right attitude to stay happy and healthy this Christmas break.
 Here are 5 pointers to get you on your way:

 It is important to consider weight loss as your initial goal, then aim to maintain your new lower weight on an ongoing basis.
 Regular monitoring and support will help you not only achieve your goal, but stay there.